PoCInnovation/Workshops/software/13.Rust/README.md

 For the third exercise, create a function that takes one parameter:
 - A number `max` with type `usize` that represent the number of element to compute.

-You must now display the sequence of Fibbonaci from the number of starts to the maximum value.
+You must now display the sequence of Fibonacci from the number of starts to the maximum value.

 Here is a small example of the beginning of the Fibonacci sequence :